-Although the ETS was effective June 21, 2021, OSHA has provided specific compliance dates for employers.
+Although this ETS was effective June 21, 2021, OSHA has provided specific compliance dates for employers.
 Employers were required to comply with all the provisions by July 6, 2021 with narrow specified exceptions, which include requirements relating to physical barriers, ventilation and training by the compliance effective date of July 21, 2021.

 Paychex Can Help

-Staying on top of new regulations and guidance can be difficult, especially as businesses return their employees to work amid a changed landscape.
+Staying on top of new regulations and guidance can be difficult, especially as businesses return their employees to work amid a changing landscape.
 Paychex understands and through its comprehensive HR solution that includes a strategic alliance with HireRight offers employee COVID-19 testing.
 Plus, your business has access to its dedicated payroll representative who can help you manage paying employees removed from the workplace due to COVID-19-related issues.
-With this new OSHA ETS, it might be a good time to consider establishing a comprehensive safety program or enhancing your current one.
+With this new OSHA Healthcare Settings ETS, it might be a good time to consider establishing a comprehensive safety program or enhancing your current one.

 This article was previously updated Jan.
 5, 2022.